rebekah/mlu_entrance_questions/README.md

 then run this command: python ml_entrance_questions.py -dataset music

-that will run my tests for the music dataset - warning: it takes a long time
+that will run my tests for the music dataset - warning: it takes a long time - Enjoy (;